prs021/ccdc/README.md

 How to use the code:

-1. Install Matlab Runtime Compilier version 8.1 for Linux 64-bit [here] (http://www.mathworks.com/supportfiles/MCR_Runtime/R2013a/MCR_R2013a_glnxa64_installer.zip)
+1. Install Matlab Runtime Compilier version 8.1 for Linux 64-bit [here] (http://ssd.mathworks.com/supportfiles/downloads/R2017b/deployment_files/R2017b/installers/glnxa64/MCR_R2017b_glnxa64_installer.zip)

 2. Download all available Landsat CDR data (http://landsat.usgs.gov/CDR_LSR.php) and put them into BIP ENVI format.
 This including stacking spectral bands in sequence of Blue, Green, Red, NIR, SWIR1, SWIR2, TIR, Fmask.
 Each image is in its sub-folders.

-3. Run the standalone on many cores on your Linux clusters.
-The computing time for one path/row for 500~1000 images takes 1 hour to 12 hours for 600 cores running in parallel.
+3. CD to the image folder where all the images are saved in each individual subfolders.
+If your CCDC software is save in this location /zhezhu/ccdc/, you can just type /zhezhu/ccdc/CCDC_ChangeARD13_01 1 1 to Run the standalone sotware on one core.
+If you want to run on N cores, you will need to write script to submit job to each individual cores by CCDC_ChangeARD13_01 i n (i=1,2,3...n; where n is the total number of cores, and i is which core to run the current job).
+Note that CCDC is extremly computational expensive.
+Please use as many cores as you can on your Linux clusters.
+The computing time for one path/row for 500~1000 images takes 1 hour to 5 hours for 500 cores running in parallel.

 Please cite the following